ningk321/ningk321.github.io/about.md

 I started building software with PHP first, but nowadays, it’s not limited to that.
 I enjoy projects in Node.js, Typescript, Kotlin, Python, etc. I’m especially pleased to work with AWS services.

+I was born in Prag (Czech Republic), grew up in Kyiv (Ukraine), and currently live in Hamburg (Germany).
 I do speak Ukrainian, Russian, English, and German languages.

 On a personal note, I’m into sport (like football, jogging, judo, etc.), traveling, and exploring new music.
-I was born in Prag (Czech Republic), grew up in Kyiv (Ukraine), and currently live in Hamburg (Germany).
-I have a master’s degree in Computer science from <a href="http://kpi.ua/en" target="_blank">The National Technical University of Ukraine</a>.
+I also have a <a href="https://alexzelenuyk.medium.com/">blog</a> where I post about my recent projects.